section-engineering-education/engineering-education/content/articles/firebase-nine-and-above-with-react-native/Index.md

 Recently, Firebase introduced Firebase version 9 of the library.
 This has created some differences with how we use Firebase with the previous versions.
-One of the major changes in version 9 of Firebase is the adoption of a more modular and functional approach.
+One of the significant changes in version 9 of Firebase is adopting a more modular and functional approach.
 This means that we only import the Firebase functions that we need from the libraries.
 Previous versions used an object-oriented approach, where we call those functions and methods directly on Firebase objects.
 With Firebase 9, you only import the functions that you need for your specific application.
 Thus, allowing you to remove any unused codes within your application.

 ### Goal
 This guide will use Firebase 9 with React native and implement the new features to a React native application.
-We will build a todos application using React Native and Firebase 9.
+First, we will build a todos application using React Native and Firebase 9.

 ### Prerequisites
 To proceed with this tutorial, it is essential to have the following tools and information.